 Since the mid-1990s, inflation targeting has become widely adopted by developed economies, such as UK, US, and the Eurozone.
 Inflation targets were introduced to help reduce inflation expectations and help avoid the periods of high inflation which destabilised economies in the 1970s and 80s.
 However, since the recession of 2008, economists have begun to question the importance attached to inflation targets and are worried that a strict commitment to low inflation can conflict with other more important macroeconomic objectives.

-- UK The Bank of England have an inflation target of CPI = 2% +/-1.
-They also have a remit to consider wider macro economic issues such as output and unemployment
+- UK.
+The Bank of England has an inflation target of CPI = 2% +/-1.
+They also have a remit to consider wider macroeconomic issues such as output and unemployment

-- The ECB have a target to keep inflation below, but close to, 2%
+- The ECB has a target to keep inflation below, but close to, 2%

-- The US Federal Reserve have a dual target to keep long term inflation at 2% and maximise employment
+- The US Federal Reserve has a dual target to keep long-term inflation at 2% and maximise employment.

 Benefits of Inflation Targets

 - Costs of Inflation.
 If inflation creeps up, then it can cause various economic costs such as uncertainty leading to lower investment, loss of international competitiveness and reduced value of savings.
+By keeping inflation close to the target, it avoids these costs and provides a framework for sustained economic growth.
 See: Costs of inflation for more details

 Problems with Inflation Targets